i-yam/hackathon/challenge1/I-TO-L.md

 • generate LL in Form of Best-Practice Documents, Learning Videos etc.
 • and distribute the LL to the relevant recipients like development, quality or supplier

+Challege1.pdf has presentation of the problem and Challenge1.xlsx has some synthetic data for refenece.